parityboy/website_main/README.md

 # main_website
 current production files for our cryptostorm.is site as-deployed

-msot bugs are carefully hand-crafted with pride™
+most bugs are carefully hand-crafted with pride™

 #### not-so-awesome bugs